Abstract

 “If helmet laws were effective, we should have seen a reduction in head injuries,” she said.
 But instead, we saw a reduction in cycling, which leads to increased sedentary lifestyle diseases – obesity, strokes, heart disease.
 By discouraging cycling, helmet laws actually increase health costs.”

-Even helmet salespeople do not necessarily claim that helmet save lives.
+Even helmet salespeople do make such claims.
 After being asked

 “Can your helmet save your life?“,

-a helmet manufacturer salesperson shrugged and laughed uncomfortably, before responding
+a helmet salesperson shrugged and laughed uncomfortably, before responding

 “Can it?”
 “Well, not save your life, no.“

-The government funded a study trying to deny that bicycle helmets can aggravate brain injury through rotational acceleration.
-This risk has been reported for soft-shell helmets at high speeds on an abrasive road surface.
-The “study” set up unrealistic conditions where rotational acceleration was unlikely to be high.
-It then magically generalized the results to all helmets in all conditions.
-This is deceitful as the study unrealistic conditions are not representative of real life accidents.
+In 2011, the New South Wales government funded a study trying to deny that helmets can aggravate brain injury.
+This risk has been reported at high speeds.
+The “study” set up unrealistic conditions at low speed, then magically generalized the results.
+This is deceitful as these unrealistic conditions are not representative of real life accidents.

-There is a stark contrast between the claims from the policy-driven “studies” funded by the Australian government and the findings of independent researchers.
+There is a stark contrast between the claims from policy-driven “studies” and independent researchers.
 In the view of independent researchers from Norway:

 “no studies have found good evidence of an injury reducing effect”.